RocketDerp/April14_2025/Art/ScreenPlay/USA/Voted_for_This.md

 You did not vote for this.

-And if everyone around you starts voting for self-harm and sucide, you start asking DEEP and SERIOUS questions.
-You don't turn it into a mockery chamber of "Leopareds eating voter faces of Amerians, ha ha ha ha ha LOL LOL LOL".
+And if everyone around you starts voting for self-harm and suicide, you start asking DEEP and SERIOUS questions.
+You don't turn it into a mockery chamber of "Leopards eating voter faces of Americans, ha ha ha ha ha LOL LOL LOL".

 * “Everything in our background has prepared us to know and resist a prison when the gates begin to close around us . . .
 But what if there are no cries of anguish to be heard?
 Who is prepared to take arms against a sea of amusements?
 To whom do we complain, and when, and in what tone of voice, when serious discourse dissolves into giggles?
 What is the antidote to a culture's being drained by laughter?” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985